 Gun control, however, isn’t the only social issue the band is dealing with on The Devil You Know.
 Today Noisey is premiering “Step Back,” another new track and video (watch and listen above), on which The Coathangers take on addiction, and the complex feelings which come with seeing a loved one in its jaws, this time in squarely personal terms.
-The track’s steady bass and percussion mirror the sympathetic, stabilizing hand its lyrics offer (“You’ve gotta step back / You’ve got to give it up”).
-It’s a gentle appeal rather than an angry yell, offering love and clarity over judgement.
+The track’s steady bass and percussion mirror the sympathetic, stabilising hand its lyrics offer (“You’ve gotta step back / You’ve got to give it up”) – it’s a gentle appeal rather than an angry yell, offering love and clarity over judgement.

 I called up Julia to talk more about the track, its compassionate message, and addiction’s particular pervasiveness in the music industry.

 Noisey: Hey Julia.
 Can you tell me a little bit about the message “Step Back” hopes to convey?

 Julia Kugel: It’s a story about wanting to get someone back from drug addiction, and encouraging them to take that first step – to take a step back, and figure out what it’s all about.
 The song wants to give a compassionate ear to those who are struggling with addiction, and those that are watching someone struggle.
 You know, basically, it’s like “Come on, let’s do this.
 Please come back.
 I want you back; I’ll help you, but you have to want it.”